 Special projects are student-initiated and designed to encourage the pursuit of learning in an area of personal interest or passion.
 The content of the special project(s) need not be related to a specific school subject.
 If a special project is related to a specific school subject, the content of the project shall be distinct from and in addition to regular course requirements.
-Project proposals are approved by the school and/or school division or the Conseil des écoles fransaskoises.
+Project proposals are approved by the Education Organization.

-Locally developed courses of study are developed by school divisions and the Conseil des écoles fransaskoises and are approved by the Ministry of Education.
-Courses must contain original outcomes and indicators defined by the school division and the Conseil des écoles fransaskoises and be at a level of rigour consistent with provincially developed courses of study.
+Locally developed courses of study are developed by the Education Organization and are approved by the Ministry of Education.
+Courses must contain original outcomes and indicators defined by the Education Organization and be at a level of rigour consistent with provincially developed courses of study.
 Locally developed courses will be approved only as unspecified electives and become the property of the Ministry of Education upon approval.

-2. Can a special project credit be related to a provincial course? i.e., automotive class or rebuild an engine on my own or with help?
+2. Can a special project credit be related to a provincial course (i.e., automotive class or rebuild an engine on my own or with help)?

 If a special project is related to a specific school subject, the content of the project shall be distinct from and in addition to regular course requirements.
-Project proposals are approved by the school and/or school division or the Conseil des écoles fransaskoises.
+Project proposals are approved by the Education Organization.